 This is a competitive process and we will select candidates on a rolling basis as we receive applications.

-Note: Penn Law School students must apply through the Gittis Externship application process for fall and spring internships.
-Penn Law students should apply using our typical process for summer internships.
+Note: Penn Law School students must apply for fall and spring semester internships through the Gittis Externship application process.
+Penn Law students should apply for summer internships using our typical process.

 The Law Center is committed to keeping children safe, and each person serving as an intern is responsible for meeting the requirements of the Law Center’s Child Safeguarding Code of Conduct.